 The Very Best Travel Quotes

-My inspirational travel quotes collection is quite large, so I had to break it up a little.
+My travel quotes collection turned out pretty big, so I had to break it up a little.
 The next ten quotes about travel are the ones I consider the most accurate, insightful, and, of course, most inspiring.

 1. “The world is a book and those who do not travel read only one page.”